paultsw/rawctcnet/misc/hyperparams.md

 (this will need to be empirically tested with another round of learning rate hyperparameter search after choosing a model size).

 We test this simultaneously with batch sizes; this is due to the dependency between the two settings.
+Generally, we scale the learning rate by a factor of `sqrt(C)`, where `C` is the factor by which we scale the batch size.

 Batch Size
 ----------